IPv6

 Displaying the FIB and Routing Table

-The show ipv6 route command displays routing table entries that are in the Forwarding Information Base (FIB), including static routes, routes to directly connected networks, and dynamically learned routes.
-Multiple equal cost paths to the same prefix are displayed contiguously as a block, with the destination prefix displayed only on the first line.
+The show ipv6 route command displays routing table entries in the Forwarding Information Base (FIB), including static routes, routes to directly connected networks, and dynamically learned routes.
+Multiple equal cost paths to the same prefix display contiguously as a block, with the destination prefix displayed only on the first line.

 Example